AguaClara/high_rate_sedimentation-DEPRECATED/README.md

 ## Objectives
 1. Build on the work of the fall 2017 team to determine the cause of floc blanket degredation.
-2. Explore the effects of varried sedimentation tank geometry on effluent turbidity at high upflow velocities
+2. Explore the effects of varied sedimentation tank geometry on effluent turbidity at high upflow velocities

 ##Important Documents
+Test